solana-labs/solana/docs/src/validator/blockstore.md

 ## Pruning Blockstore

 Once Blockstore entries are old enough, representing all the possible forks becomes less useful, perhaps even problematic for replay upon restart.
 Once a validator's votes have reached max lockout, however, any Blockstore contents that are not on the PoH chain for that vote for can be pruned, expunged.

-Archiver nodes will be responsible for storing really old ledger contents, and validators need only persist their bank periodically.